4 March 2022

-During this phase of work in the office, we have ensured all Government guidelines have been met and are being adhered to in reducing the risk of spread of Coronavirus, including:
+We still ensure all Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including:

 - Risk assessments and policies updated

 - Revised office seating plan and prohibited areas map (i.e. social areas)

 - Hygiene stations including additional hand washing / sanitizing areas